apache/predictionio/docs/manual/source/resources/faq.html.md

 ### Q: How to resolve ".......[error] (data/compile:compile) java.lang.AssertionError: assertion failed: java.lang.AutoCloseable" when ./make_distribution.sh?

-Prediction.IO only support Java 7 or later.
+PredictionIO only support Java 7 or later.
 Please make sure you have the correct Java version with the command:

 ```
 $ javac -version
 ```

 ### Q: What's the difference between P- and L- prefixed classes and functions?

-Prediction.IO v0.8 is built on the top of Spark, a massively scalable programming framework.
+PredictionIO v0.8 is built on the top of Spark, a massively scalable programming framework.
 A spark algorithm is different from conventional single machine algorithm in a way that spark algorithms use the [RDD](http://spark.apache.org/docs/1.0.1/programming-guide.html#resilient-distributed-datasets-rdds) abstraction as its primary data type.

 PredictionIO framework natively support both RDD-based algorithms and traditional single-machine algorithms.
 For controllers prefixed by "P" (i.e. PJavaDataSource, PJavaAlgorithm), their data include RDD abstraction; For "L" controllers, they are traditional single machine algorithms.

 If you have other questions, you can search or post on the [user group](https://groups.google.com/forum/#!forum/predictionio-user) or [email the